 This one-hour tour starts at 11 am daily, except on Thursdays when it begins at 2 pm.

-You also get to learn about the Museum’s history, and the ongoing science and research.
+You also learn about the Museum’s history and ongoing science and research.

 Some of the other free tours at Field Museum include –